Criminal record access

 If you find inaccuracies or errors in your criminal record, you can request that corrections be made under the Privacy Act.
 Make your request to your local police station.

-For more information on how to use the Privacy Act to obtain and correct criminal record information, see: Office of the Privacy Commissioner of Canada.
+For more information on how to use the Privacy Act to obtain and correct criminal record information, visit Office of the Privacy Commissioner of Canada.

-Refer to the section on court records for more information on the difference between a criminal record and a court record.
+For more information on the difference between a criminal record and a court record, see Court records.

 Who has access to your criminal records

 Most federal and provincial law enforcement agencies can view your criminal record through computer systems.
-They include Citizenship and Immigration Canada, Parks Canada, Canada Revenue Agency, United States Customs and Border Protection and the U.S. state police.
+They include:

 The Freedom of Information and Protection of Privacy Act protects your personal information from being given out by such agencies as the federal or provincial government.
 This means information about your criminal record cannot be given out to such groups as employers, schools, colleges, universities, and community agencies unless you agree to sign a criminal record release form (CRR).
 The act does not apply to court records.